Jemeni11/FicImage/README.md

     If an image is larger than this value, FicImage will compress it.

-FicImage checks for a configuration file in its directory.
+FicImage checks for a configuration file in the given directory path.
+If no directory path is given, FicImage checks the current directory and then the Operating System's home directory.

 If it does not find one, it uses the following defaults:

 ```json